gc-da11yn/gc-da11yn.github.io/src/pages/en/best-practices-for-accessible-virtual-events.md

 - Include information about how to use the platform, see [section about virtual platforms for hosting events](#for-reference-virtual-platforms)
 - Provide a point of contact to allow attendees to ask questions and comments in advance
 - Avoid registration systems
   - Registration can become a barrier; see if there are workarounds to make the event more inclusive.
-If registration is required, work with the event coordinator to make it simple and to meet the [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/)
+If registration is required, work with the event coordinator to make it simple and to meet the [Web Content Accessibility Guidelines (<abbr>WCAG</abbr>) 2.1](https://www.w3.org/TR/WCAG21/)
   - If you do not use a registration system, there are other ways to get a list of the participants.
 For example, [Microsoft Teams allows organizers and co-organizers to download an attendance report](https://support.microsoft.com/en-us/office/view-and-download-meeting-attendance-reports-in-teams-ae7cf170-530c-47d3-84c1-3aedac74d310) which will list the participants
   - Another possibility is to give out the contact information of the event organizer and let participants request the material